Hyper masculinity had better watch out: Alix Peabody is on a mission.

 Q. Why do you think that’s shifting?

 A. The liquor industry in America is dramatically changing.
-Historically, women went to the grocery store and men when to the liquor store.
+Historically, women went to the grocery store and men went to the liquor store.
 Which, by the way, is why the liquor store was dingy; it was the place only the man went.
 Now, in large part because of the legalization of booze in grocery stores, women are buying the household wine.
 So, there’s a huge hole in the market for something like Bev.

 Q. The identity of the brand is a real eye-popper.
 Where did the design come from?